Real Madrid's Plan B! Boys from Brazil Vinicius and Rodrygo put Blancos top of La Liga | Goal.com

 Zidane had grown weary of reports that he didn't have as much faith in the 19-year-old as his predecessor, Santiago Solari, even snapping at reporters earlier this month.

-"I don't have confidence in who?" the Frenchman fumed.
+"I don't have confidence in who?" the Frenchman barked.
 "He has my complete confidence, I can guarantee that.
 Stop saying this, because he's a good player and he's in my plans."

 Vinicius spent all of last weekend's win over Sevilla on the bench but he was given a second start of the season against Osasuna, and he made the most of it.